fortio/fortio/dflag/configmap/README.md

 # Kubernetes (K8s) ConfigMap support

-This package allows you to use [ConfigMap](http://kubernetes.io/docs/user-guide/configmap/) objects in Kubernetes to drive the update of [dynamic](https://github.com/ldemailly/go-flagz/#dynamic-json-flag-with-a-validator-and-notifier) `go-flagz` at runtime of your service.
+This package allows you to use [ConfigMap](http://kubernetes.io/docs/user-guide/configmap/) objects in Kubernetes to drive the update of [dynamic](../README.md#dynamic-json-flag-with-a-validator-and-notifier) `dflag` at runtime of your service.

 ## Semantics